 - Interpersonal skills

-How have you seen the industry change over time related to developer operations?
-Honestly, I’ve always operated with a devops mindset.
-I have very little (basically none) experience in either a traditional developer environment or in a traditional technical operations environment.
-Because of the roles I had leading up to what I consider my first “real” job — a system administrator/developer at a Baltimore for-profit startup — I never experienced the “old” way of doing things, the way that the “devops” movement was railing against.
-Specifically, things like “development creates a thing > management uses waterfall management practices > thing is done > thing is ‘thrown over the wall’ to operations, who then must figure out how to run it without ever having seen it before…” I’ve simply never operated that way.
+How have you seen the industry change over time-related to developer operations?
+Honestly, I’ve always operated with a DevOps mindset.
+I have very little (basically none) experience in either a traditional developer environment or in a conventional technical operations environment.
+Because of the roles I had leading up to what I consider my first “real” job — a system administrator/developer at a Baltimore for-profit startup — I never experienced the “old” way of doing things, the way that the “DevOps” movement was railing against.
+Specifically, things like “development create a thing > management uses waterfall management practices > thing is done > thing is ‘thrown over the wall’ to operations, who then must figure out how to run it without ever having seen it before…” I’ve simply never operated that way.

-That said, I have definitely observed general changes in the industry (some from experience, some just from reading trade articles).
-Devops, as a movement, is definitely something that it seems like all companies want, but few really understand, or know how to get.
-I think the key thing that gets missed is that “devops” is not an engineering discipline, like “software engineering” or “aerospace engineering.”
-It is simply a set of principles which can be helpful to organizations interested in creating better output, faster, with fewer problems.
+That said, I have observed general changes in the industry (some from experience, some just from reading trade articles).
+DevOps, as a movement, is something that it seems like all companies want, but few understand or know how to get.
+I think the key thing that gets missed is that “DevOps” is not an engineering discipline, like “software engineering” or “aerospace engineering.”
+It is merely a set of principles that can be helpful to organizations interested in creating better output faster, with fewer problems.
 I like to compare it analogously to the Toyota poka-yoke concept: “any mechanism in manufacturing that helps to avoid mistakes.”
-Devops is to modern system engineering what poka-yoke was to automobile manufacturing 60 years ago.
+DevOps is to modern system engineering what poka-yoke was to automobile manufacturing 60 years ago.

 So, yeah, who doesn’t want better output, faster, with fewer mistakes?
-But unfortunately, the biggest change I’ve really seen with the rise of ‘DevOps’ is the overuse of ‘Devops’ as sort of marketing/branding sparkle for companies that want to hire smart engineers, but are actually still doing things the same way they always have.
+But unfortunately, the most significant change I’ve seen with the rise of ‘DevOps’ is the overuse of ‘DevOps’ as sort of marketing/branding sparkle for companies that want to hire smart engineers, but are still doing things the same way they always have.